Political Science (PSC)

 PSC 503.
 Graduate Research Methods.
 4 Hours.

 Designed to help students become more effective and better informed consumers of quantitative and qualitative political and policy research.
 The first part of the course covers the use of various data-gathering techniques such as surveys, non-participant observational studies, participant observation, focus groups, and similar techniques.
 The second part covers topics relevant to the analysis of statistical data, including exploratory data analysis techniques, probability distributions, units and levels of measurement, hypothesis testing, measures of independence, associations, and correlation.
 Multivariate statistical techniques and models such as the General Linear Model will be briefly reviewed as time permits.
-Course Information: Prerequisite: PSC 451 or equivalent.
+Course Information: Prerequisites: PSC 451 or equivalent.

 PSC 510.
 Current and Emerging Public Policies.
 4 Hours.